 Auto-iris lens video - Cameras operating in outdoor environments are faced with varying light conditions.
 When light levels change in the images captured by the camera, the images will either be too bright or too dark.
 An auto-iris lens provides a solution to these problems.
 The lenses have an electric motor-driven iris which is opened or closed according to signals fed to it from the camera.
 A camera equipped with auto-iris could produce a video signal of constant brightness by opening or closing the auto-iris of the lens when light level changes.

 Binning – A process that combines the signal values from two or more adjacent pixels to create a single “virtual” pixel having a higher signal level.
 The result is an image with lower pixel resolution (pixel detail) but with higher sensitivity.
 Common binning schemes include combining every two adjacent pixels in each horizontal line (horizontal binning), combining every two adjacent pixels in each vertical column (vertical binning), or combining each group of four pixels – two horizontal and two vertical (2 x 2 binning) – to create an image with four times greater sensitivity but ¼ the resolution.
+Some JAI cameras offer the option to have pixel values averaged when they are combined instead of being added together.

 Blooming – The term used to describe when a set of pixels in an image is oversaturated by a bright spot (the sun, a light, a laser) and the charge contained in those pixels spills over into adjacent pixels causing the bright spot to “bloom” in a radiating pattern.